Guernsey retained firefighters' section axed

 The announcement is an update to an ongoing review of Guernsey Fire and Rescue Service, which is part of a States-wide programme aimed at delivering £31m of savings from the government's annual budget.

-Chief fire officer Jon Le Page said: "Although helpful at times of high activity or a major incident, the staff have very rarely been utilised in recent years."'No longer essential'
+Chief fire officer Jon Le Page said: "Although helpful at times of high activity or a major incident, the staff have very rarely been utilised in recent years."

 He said all the retainers had full-time employment elsewhere and only nine employees were affected as three staff who left since the review started had not been replaced.